Why has Owerri Zone consistently failed to produce governors despite her obvious strengths?

 Talking about unity, the people of the zone must find a way of reaching a consensus with regards to the pre-election selection of governorship candidates.
 The zone must find ways of narrowing down her options to one or two people.
 Under that circumstance, giving block votes would be easier and without much hassle.
 Charity must start from home.

-Ugly situations like what happened in 2015 must not be repeated.
+Ugly situations like what happened in 2007 and 2015 must not be repeated.
+In 2007, Owerri zone did not fully support Chief Martin Agbaso when he was robbed of the governorship in broad day light.
+Rather than fight, most politicians of owerri zone immidietely warmed and sucked up to the newly installed governor, leaving Agbaso to fight the long drawn court battle that ensued almost alone.
 In 2015, Owerri Zone got something that looked like a penalty kick.
 Yes, a very bright chance to enthrone an Owerri man as Governor.
 Four Owerri sons got the tickets of four political parties: Mr. Ken Ojiri (Accord), Mr. Osmond Imo Ukanacho (UPP), Captain Emma Ihenacho (APGA) and Rt Hon Emeka Ihedioha (PDP).
 As formidable as all four men were, none of them saw the need to step down for each other and they all went into the polls and failed abysmally.
-In 2019, the difference was evident, few Owerri sons contested and an Owerri man against all odds was in unison with other zones under those circumstances declared winner.
+In contrast in 2019, the difference was evident, few Owerri sons contested and Emeka Ihedioha the PDP candidate against all odds was in unison with other zones under those circumstances declared winner.
 There is strength in unity and just like they say in an Igbo adage ‘Igwewuike’.